seemonz/excuse-generator/README.md

 ====================

 Excuse Generator is a small web app developed on the sinatra framework with a sqlite3 db.
 We randomly generate an excuse from a collection of written phrases and save each unique excuse to the database.
-This allows us to track ratings on each excuse about whether the user thought the excuse was useful or funny.
+This allows for the tracking of each individual excuse and rating of them.
+Beyond the excuse itself there is a top excuses section that is based on the idea os upvotes.

 ## Getting Started